A Discussion with Reverend Mitchell Hescox

 One of the things that we are involved with right now is a long term dream of ours that we are working on with the National Association of Evangelicals and World Relief.
 It is a program which we call “Light Up the World in the Name of the Light of the World.”

 The impetus behind the program is that we believe that inadequate access to clean and sustainable energy is the root cause of many problems associated with poverty and the lack of healthcare in the world.
 Lack of access to sustainable clean energy is also one of the hindrances to completing successfully the Millennium Development Goals.

 Energy is a root problem for the critical development challenges, such as a lack of education, and poor health, and as many as two million children die each year from a combination of smoke inhalation from open fires, and injuries and deaths resulting from burns either from open fires or the kerosene flames.
 Those are some moral, faith-based reasons why we believe this is an issue.

-Do you see a distinct theological basis for working to end energy poverty specifically, and should development organizations look at differentiate the work faith-inspired actors in energy access work?
+Do you see a distinct theological basis for working to end energy poverty specifically, and should development organizations differentiate the work of faith-inspired actors in energy access?